jperdek/puzzleToPlay/README.md

 Generate and play puzzle in simulation of real puzzle game!
 You can move, rotate puzzles and zoom to certain point of puzzle board.
 We provides responsiveness which enables using several types of devices during play.
 In addition you can use hints to build puzzle faster.
 Application provides basic puzzle algorithm, but another puzzle generation strategies can be also implemented and tested using this environment.
-Angular puzzle game which provides environment for playing puzzles, testing and improving puzzle generation algorithms.
+Angular puzzle game which provides environment for playing puzzles, testing and improving puzzle generator algorithms.

 ## Environment provide: